 Enhanced surveillance for Public Health Units

-- Case report form (acute) (PDF, 282kB) - used by public health units to collect and manage more detailed information for enhanced case surveillance.
+- Case report form (newly acquired) (PDF, 279kB) - used by public health units to collect and manage more detailed information for enhanced case surveillance.

 - Australian STI management guidelines